antoniusjairus4/neuro-shield/README.md

 ## Team
 Built by a 6-member team from Sri Krishna College of Engineering and Technology, Coimbatore.
 Members are Antonius Jairus, Dhanya Shri, Sweatha, Sharukesh, Noorul Hamdh, Hariharasudhan.

+Roles:
+Antonius Jairus R & Dhanya Shree -> Training the Model Sharukesh & Swetha -> Database and the backend

 ## License
 Research use only.
 ADNI data subject to ADNI data use agreement.